-In verse 3 above, we are told that we still have that parental voice of calm and comfort in our heavenly Father.
+In verse 3 above we are told that we still have that parental voice of calm and comfort in our heavenly Father.
 He is the God of all comfort and He comforts us in all situations, in all of the various forms of tribulation that tend to send us into a downward spiral of doubt and fear because we see the end of the matter with our natural minds.
 Even those hopeless situations which cause our natural mind to conclude there are no means of escape are not too big for Him or too big for His comfort.
 What is discomforting you today?
-Maybe a doctor’s report, a marriage that appears to be headed for divorce, imminent financial disaster or ruin?
+Maybe a doctor’s report, a marriage that appears to be headed to divorce, imminent financial disaster or ruin?
 If you’re facing a situation where you cannot find comfort because you cannot see a way out, there is still comfort for you.
-It is the same kind of comfort and reassurance that you felt when your Mom or Dad told not to worry, that it would be all right.
-Our Heavenly Father speaks those words of comfort to you and they are backed by His power and authority to deliver you from the impossible.
+It is the same kind of comfort you felt when your Mom or Dad told not to worry that it would be all right.
+He speaks those words of comfort to you and they are backed by His power and authority to deliver you from the impossible.

-Notice that verse 3 says your Heavenly Father is the God of all comfort.
+Notice that verse 3 says your heavenly Father is the God of all comfort.
 It is an all-inclusive statement, there is nothing you face that He does not have comfort for you.
-The word comfort here means exhortation, encouragement for the purpose of strengthening.
-When you need comfort turn to Him and He, Himself, will exhort you in comfort.
+Comfort here means exhortation, encouragement for the purpose of strengthening.
+When you need comfort turn to Him and He, Himself exhorts you in comfort.

+When you are faced with the trials of life and are in desperate need of comfort He is there to not only comfort you but also come along side you to walk with you in His comfort.
 In the Greek “comfort” means to come alongside for comfort and guidance, aid and defense.
 This is what God does for you if you will look to Him for that comfort that eludes us so often as adults.
-When you are faced with the trials of life and are in desperate need of comfort, He is there to not only comfort you but also come alongside you and to walk with you in His comfort.
 Allow Him to come alongside you today in whatever you face and revel in the peace of His comfort.